Hamzaoutdoors/Blog_app/README.md

 ```
 $ rails db:migrate
 ```

  - Finaly run `rails s` and visit http://localhost:3000/  in your browser!

  ## Run tests :

- To run test locally you need just to run this following command in your terminal :
+ To run Request specs locally you need just to run this following command in your terminal :

  ```
  $ rake spec